Why Life Insurance from your Super Fund may not be so super!

 In some cases super funds will cease paying income protection or temporary incapacity payments once a TPD or permanent incapacity payout is made.
 However this is not the case with retail policies where lump sum TPD policies and Income Protection policies are treated separately.
 Therefore a decision to pay a TPD benefit does not affect the ongoing payments under an income protection policy.

-19. Super fund income protection is usually Indemnity not Agreed Value
+19. Super fund income protection has a more restrictive Indemnity definition

 Typically superannuation income protection policies are “indemnity” type, which means the most that can be paid in the event of a claim will be 75% of your income in the 12 months prior to becoming sick or injured.